swordwielder/url-shortener/README.md

 **Once it runs, you will see a text field for it to be entered, in the text field, any link that starts with "https://" may be entered**
 **Any previously short.ly link may also be entered for the original link**

+## How it was built

+**By using the Bitly API, looking through their documentation there is no compression algorithm, but there is a lookup and generation algorithm.**

 ## To run: